 - While this technique is very effective, it may be unnecessary and some legitimate sellers may not accommodate you.
 At that point it's up to you in whether the other evidence of their reputation is strong enough to cover your concerns.

 - Look at their other ads too.
 Is there anything that doesn't make sense?
 Scammers often don't know the hobby very well and may make mistakes that are obvious to enthusiasts.

 - How do they expect payment?

 - When using PayPal, is their account Verified?
 Do they request PayPal "Friends and Family"?
-Not only is this dishonest, but it voids your Buyer Protection.
-It's worth you paying the extra 3% if necessary to send money via "Goods and Services".
+Know that this will void your Buyer Protection.
+If necessary it's worth you paying the extra 3% if necessary to send money via "Goods and Services".

 - Only accepting money order could be a red flag because it provides you no protection.

 - Have a phone conversation with them.
 Ask them a couple of questions about Ball Pythons to test their knowledge.

 - Are they creating pressure or urgency to buy?
 Trying to make you act quickly?
 Trying to make you feel guilty for asking questions?
 These are signs to walk away.